CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ## Try the API

-You can try out the NVUE REST API using the {{<exlink url="https://air.nvidia.com/marketplace?demo_id=aa77bb13-6a7d-431c-9203-640510778beb" text="NVUE API Lab">}} available on NVIDIA Air.
-The lab has a basic example that helps you get started with the APIs.
+You can try out the NVUE REST API with the {{<exlink url="https://air.nvidia.com/marketplace?demo_id=aa77bb13-6a7d-431c-9203-640510778beb" text="NVUE API Lab">}} available on NVIDIA Air.
+The lab provides a basic example that helps you get started with the APIs.
 You can try out the other examples in this document.

 ## Resources

 For information about using the NVUE REST API, refer to the {{<mib_link url="cumulus-linux-55/api/index.html" text="NVUE API Swagger documentation.">}}
-The Full Object Model Download is available {{<mib_link url="cumulus-linux-55/api/openapi.json" text="here.">}}
+The full object model download is available {{<mib_link url="cumulus-linux-55/api/openapi.json" text="here.">}}

 ## Considerations